SA 100 Perspectives on Canadian Society

 Index to all aspects of criminal justice, including psychological.

-- Women Studies International Covers information from 1972 onwards.
-Provides abstracts from journals in women's studies covering topics such as sex roles and discrimination, family, and employment
+- Indexes journals in women's studies covering topics such as gender, sexuality, sex roles, discrimination, family, employment

-- Academic Search Premier - Multidisciplinary index to academic & popular journals.
+- Multidisciplinary index to academic & popular journals

 Statistics are collected by a variety of agencies and organisations on a variety of topics.
 After collection, the data is processed and packaged for publication.
 Part of the processing involves grouping the data (i.e. age groupings such as 15-19).